microsoft/mona-saas/docs/developerguide.md

 Parameter | Value
 ------------ | -------------
-id| Content from cell 2
+id| purchased SaaS subscription ID subject | Content in the second column data| eventId | same as id eventType| one of the 6 event types shown above eventVersion | date time value operationId| Content from cell 2 subscription |
-subject | Content in the second column data| Content from cell 2 eventId | Content in the second column eventType| Content from cell 2 eventVersion | Content in the second column operationId| Content from cell 2 subscription | Content in the second column subscriptionId | Content in the second column subscriptionName | Content in the second column offerId | Content in the second column planId | Content in the second column isTest| Content from cell 2 isFreeTrial | Content in the second column status | Content from cell 2 term | Content in the second column termUnit| Content from cell 2 startDate | Content in the second column endDate | Content from cell 2 beneficiary | Content in the second column userId | Content in the second column userEmail | Content in the second column aadObjectId | Content in the second column aadTenantId | Content in the second column
+subscriptionId | Content in the second column subscriptionName | Content in the second column offerId | Content in the second column planId |  purchased plan, cannot be empty isTest| Content from cell 2 isFreeTrial | Content in the second column status | Content from cell 2 term | termUnit| Content from cell 2 startDate | Content in the second column endDate | Content from cell 2 beneficiary | email address, user ID and tenant ID for which SaaS subscription was purchased. purchaser | userId | userId used to userEmail | Content in the second column aadObjectId | Content in the second column aadTenantId | Content in the second column